nanoc/nanoc.app/content/doc/guides/creating-multilingual-sites.md

       exit();
     }

 The global `$base_url` variable contains the base URL for the web site.
-For the Myst Online web site, this is “http://mystonline.com”.
+For the Myst Online web site, this is <span class="uri">http://mystonline.com</span>.
 It is used to build the full redirection URL.
 You can either hardcode this in PHP, like this:

     #!php
     $base_url = 'http://mystonline.com';